Before applying to the Family Court for the Adoption

 The Family Court will then appoint the Director of Social Welfare as the GIA.

-In order for MSF to process your request for the Director of Social Welfare to be the GIA and issue the consent if it is accepted, kindly ensure that the following documents listed below are prepared.
-Please seal the documents in an envelope addressed to Child Welfare, Child Protective Service (10th Floor) and deposit it at the MSF DROP BOX which is located at MSF Building Level 1 (beside the security counter).
+In order for MSF to process your request for the Director-General of Social Welfare to be the GIA and issue the consent if it is accepted, please ensure that all the documents listed below are prepared before applying here.

 Do note that only applications with complete set of forms and documents will be processed.

 - Certificate of Attendance for Pre-Adoption Briefing (PAB), Prospective adopters must attend a compulsory PAB.
 You can register for this via the